andrew/ultimate-awesome/README.md

 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
 Intended as a way to aggregate research surrounding the subject.
-- [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.
 - [awesome-greek](https://github.com/gbroques/awesome-greek) - A curated repository of resources for learning Greek.
 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .